FraunhoferISST/diva/core/services/service-management/README.md

 ### Docker

-Use docker-compose to start the service in a container, build new service image and push the image to the GitLab docker registry.
+Use docker-compose to start the service in a container, build new service image and push the image GitHub registry.

 Pull the image: